KwangIO/kwang/README.md

 # Kwang
 Kwang is a thin Kotlin/Native wrapper around high-performance, low-overhead web server(s).
 It is in experimental state, supporting [Lwan](https://github.com/lpereira/lwan/) partially.
-It may has [libh2o](https://h2o.examp1e.net/) backend in the feature.
+It may has [libh2o](https://h2o.examp1e.net/) backend in the future.

 ## Building
 ### Cloning the repo with submodule(s)